 The overall purpose is to evaluate the degree of risk for selected (or all) leaf characteristics, related to a selected context with specified viewpoints.
 The QualOSS Standard Assessment Method represent one specific predefined configuration, context (Usage=integration in a product, Mode=product comparison, Collaboration=full FOSS collaboration) with a set of viewpoints (long term management viewpoint, short term management viewpoint, long term technical viewpoint, short term technical viewpoint).
 The intension behind the possibility of making configurations is to "tune" the measurement to specific business cases.
 Depending on the configuration, only the most relevant metrics will be used.
-But since only one standardised configuration exist, the QualOSS Standard Assessment Method, more details regarding configurations will not be pursued in any more depth here.
+But since only one standardised configurations will not be pursued in any more depth here.